IoDeSer/c-sharp-library/README.md

 # About
 Repository stores code for C# library that allows to read from and write to .io file format.
-IS written in .NET Standard 2.0
+Is written in .NET Standard 2.0

 ### Functions and plans
 - [X] Primitive types (int, char)